SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Most common example of the law of triviality: the choice of materials for a bike shed taking up a disproportionate time during the construction of a nuclear power plant.
 Bike-shedding is discussion that conforms to the law of triviality: Disproportionate discussion about relatively irrellevant issues.

+### code quality

+#### code style

+nit = short for nitpick
+Generally, each project has a certain code style.
+A code style is a set of rules for how to format source code.
+A code formatter is a program that imposes certain stylistic conventions on the code by formatting it automatically.
+Prettier is a code formatter that doesn't allow config, instead imposing opinonated but mostly uncontroversial defaults, thus allowing you to move on with your life.
+A code formatter can be used together with a linter, however the code formatting functionality of a linter must typically be disabled.

 ## Modelling